Otero County offices & Landfill will be CLOSED on December 24th & 25th, 2024 in observance of Christmas Eve & Christmas Day.

 About the Child Support Services Program:

 CSS oversees the state’s child support system.
-Individual child support orders are managed by Colorado’s county child support offices.
+Colorado’s county child support offices manage individual child support orders.
 You can find many helpful services on the CSS website including:

 • Applying for child support services